sudosu98/phy/README.md

 - Added volumetric particles for additional density and realism
 - Implemented corner detection for smoother bending around obstacles

+### 3D Follow Camera System

+- Implemented a perspective projection camera that follows the player
+- Created a camera system that positions itself directly above the player
+- Added smooth camera movement with interpolation for a natural feel
+- Implemented proper depth handling for 3D rendering
+- Added the ability to toggle between 3D follow camera and 2D top-down view
+- Updated all rendering methods to work correctly in both 2D and 3D modes
+- Used proper z-coordinates for all elements to ensure correct depth ordering

 ### Visual Enhancements

 - Added a glowing effect around the player character